openfaas/faas/pro/EULA.md

 1. Licensed software.
 OpenFaaS Pro is licensed as commercial software and must not be used without a valid license key from OpenFaaS Ltd.

+1.2 There are two variants of OpenFaaS Pro, OpenFaaS Standard and OpenFaaS for Enterprises.
+The term OpenFaaS Pro may be used to refer to either of these variants.

-1.1 OpenFaaS Ltd. ("Supplier") is a registered company in England & Wales with number: 11076587, registered address: Peterborough UK.
+1.3 OpenFaaS Ltd. ("Supplier") is a registered company in England & Wales with number: 11076587, registered address: Peterborough UK.

 2. Your agreement.
 By accessing, executing, or otherwise using the Licensed Software, you ("Customer") acknowledge that you have read this Agreement, understand it, and agree to be bound by its terms and conditions.
 If you are not willing to be bound by the terms of this Agreement, do not access or use the Licensed Software.